maheshrijal/notes/docs/AWS/ec2.md

 ## EC2 User Data

-EC2 user data is used to automate boot tasks such as Installing updates & Installing software.
-User data runs with root user.
+- EC2 user data is used to automate boot tasks such as Installing updates & Installing software.
+- User data runs with root user.
+- User data is not secure & therefore should not be used for passwords or long term credentials.
+- Limited to 16 KB in size
+- Can be modified when instance is stopped but user-data is only executed once at launch.

 ## Purchase Options